Graded rings of modular forms

 True

-Return the space of modular forms on this group of the given weight.
+Return the space of modular forms of the given weight and the same congruence subgroup.

 EXAMPLES: